-Having a simple setting goals template can ease a lot of the mind clutter that comes with outlining what you want and need to accomplish.
+Having a simple setting goals template can ease the mind clutter that comes with outlining what you want and need to accomplish.

-The setting goals template that I use has helped friends, clients and myself, for over ten years.
+The setting goals template I use has helped friends, clients and myself for over ten years.
 I believe in SMART goals when it comes to making strides within the different areas of our lives.
-While they may not fit every situation, SMART goals can make a big impact on many of them.
-Reflect on the questions listed on the worksheet to ensure the goals you are setting fit the qualities of a SMART one.
+While they may not fit every situation, SMART goals can have a big impact on many of them.
+Reflect on the questions listed on the worksheet to ensure that the goals you are setting fit the qualities of a SMART one.

 What does SMART stand for?

 S.M.A.R.T stands for Specific, Measurable, Action-based, Realistic, and Time-bound.
 For example, it’s easy to say you want to be debt-free, but without a game plan, you won’t know when or where to start.
 Shape your goals in a S.M.A.R.T way to hold yourself accountable.

 Specific is the what, why and how of your goal.
 Use action words to describe the steps you will take.

 Ask yourself the following questions:

 1. What will I accomplish by reaching this goal?